 - Improved quality (and fresh ideas).
 Freelancers bring in new creative concepts and innovative ways of doing things that can add a refreshing spark to your in-house agency.

 Hiring freelancers is a proven strategy for helping produce the creative deliverables your company needs in a cost-effective manner.
-In fact, according to the 2021 In-House Creative Industry Report, 90% of in-house agencies plan to utilize contingent staff to support their growing body of creative work this year.
+And giving rising workloads, more and more in-house agencies are utilizing contingent staff to support an ever-expanding list of project requests.

 The key to success when it comes to a flexible staffing model is to build a solid, broad and deep bench of freelancers and consultants.
 But where to start?
 Here are some savvy tips for hiring freelancers: